eddydarell/tty-slide/README.md

 ### Common Issues

+#### Loading animation or display artifacts

+- The loading spinner automatically clears itself before each slide
+- If you see trailing characters, your terminal may not support certain ANSI sequences
+- Try resizing your terminal window to refresh the display
+- Use `Ctrl+L` to manually clear the terminal if needed

+#### Image display quality

+- **Aspect ratio preservation**: Images automatically fit your terminal dimensions while maintaining proportions
+- **Portrait images**: Optimized for height to show full vertical content
+- **Landscape images**: Optimized for width to maximize horizontal detail
+- **Error handling**: Corrupted or unavailable images show a clear error message and continue the slideshow

 #### Keyboard controls not responding

 - Ensure your terminal supports raw input mode
 - Try running with `DEBUG=true` to see if key presses are detected
 - Some terminals may require focus to capture keyboard input
+- Loading phases may briefly delay input processing but won't ignore commands

 #### Progress bar or display issues

 - Make sure your terminal window is large enough (minimum 80x24 recommended)
 - The progress bar shows ▶ when playing and ⏸ when paused
 - Images automatically resize to fit available terminal space
+- Loading animation centers itself based on current terminal width

 ### jp2a not found